macs30200-s22/replication-materials-xin2006/README.md

 The initial findings of the difference between predicted crime and acrual crime rate provide the evidence that the crime rate and pattern is changed in the period of COVID-19, and the change is different from types of crime.
 And the initial findings enable me to further explore to what degree does crime rate is affected by the containment measures and people's mobility in the pandemic.

 ## Data and Code
-The code is written in Python 3.9.7 and all of its dependencies can be installed by running the following in the terminal (with the requirements.txt file included in this repository):

-pip install -r requirements.txt

 The orignial crime data comes from [Chicago Data Portal](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present-Dashboard/5cd6-ry5g).
 The data [Crimes2015_17.csv] and [Crimes_2018_2022.4.xlsx] are required to run the code, which can be directly download from the Chicago portal with the selection of Date.
 They are too large to be uploaded here in the Github.